ajsmith2028/GPAW/22.8.0/README.md

 Now (after logging back in again), you can load GPAW 22.8.0 with `pgroup-load-gpaw-22.08.0`.
 You can submit GPAW jobs with `gpaw-submit` and `gpaw-debug-submit`.
+(You don't need to follow any further instructions below.)

 Custom installation
 -------------------